How to leave?

 The UK has agreed to the EU’s two-phased approach to the negotiations, whereby the first phase is focused on the divorce settlement and the second on the terms of a future relationship.
 In the first phase, the negotiators will discuss the rights of EU and UK citizens, the UK’s financial bill and the border between the Republic of Ireland and Northern Ireland.
 Once the EU27 believes sufficient progress has been made in these areas, talks will proceed to the second phase.
 While acknowledging the talks will now continue on the EU’s terms, the UK has emphasised that the withdrawal cannot happen without the future relationship also being taken into account.

 The lead negotiators will be meeting for one week every month, with the remaining time used to exchange positions and proposals.
 During the first phase, working groups consisting of EU and UK public officials will discuss specific topics and will also meet every month.
 The first full round of negotiations started on 17 July, with coordinators meetings and working group meetings being held to discuss citizens rights, the Brexit divorce bill and “other separation issues”.
-The next round of negotiations will start on 28 August.
+On 28-31 August, talks in Brussels progressed on the Irish border issue, however on the other two key issues the EU and the UK remained very divided.
+Michel Barnier said that, at this stage, he could not advise the EU Council that discussions can proceed to talks on the future relationship.
+The next round of negotiations will start on 25 September, having been postponed for one week to allow “more time for consultation”.

 Withdrawal takes effect once a negotiation agreement is agreed upon, or two years after notifying the European Council of the intention to withdraw, which in this case will be 29 March 2019.
 Given the complexity of the negotiations, it’s highly likely that they would need to last longer than two years: with unanimous agreement by the remaining EU Member States (and so a fair dose of political goodwill on their part), the negotiations period can be extended.